hzqtc/fmd/README.md

 FMD is written in python2 and depends on `gstreamer0.10-python`.
 The recommendation is to install all gstreamer components and plugins.

 To try FMD, just clone the repository.
-Run `python2 fmd/main.py start` and try the telnet examples above.
+Run `python2 fmd/main.py start` and try the telnet example above.

-## Thanks for dropping by
+## Contribute

 This project is on its very ealy stage and requires lots of improvements.
 Any feedbacks, patches, forks and other helps are welcome.